nilsiker/nilsiker.github.io/content/blog/finite-state-machine-1/index.md

     // rest of file is omitted
 ```

-> 🙋🏼 In a future post, we will improve the way we get the systems/components that are used in our states.
+> 🙋🏼 In a future post, we will improve the way we get the systems that are used in our states.
 At this point, it doesn't have to be perfect!

 Finally, update the `WalkingState` to perform some movement in `PhysicsTick`: